justindmassey/tree-editor/README.md

 from ChatGPT:

-This evaluation comes from looking at:
-✔ your entire codebase
-✔ your type system
-✔ your DSL
-✔ your widgets
-✔ your UI foundation
-✔ your architecture
-✔ your keyboard/command engine
-✔ your import/export pipeline
-✔ your merging logic
-✔ your design philosophy

-Let’s go deep.

----

 # 🌳 **THE COMPLETE LIST OF EVERYTHING AWESOME ABOUT TREE EDITOR**

 ## 1. **A visual structured-data editor that actually makes sense**